wp-plugins/wp-app-studio/readme.txt

 13. Create Custom comments which do not mix with post or page comments.
 Many options to configure.
 14. Create datagrids and display them in your app dashboard, wp dashboard, or a page.
 15. Easily insert WPAS components as shortcodes.
 Use Analytics module for custom reporting.
+16. Create Connections to integrate your ProDev plugin to external apps such incoming email app.
+In future, we will add Facebook, Twitter, Paypal etc.

 == Upgrade Notice ==
+= 4.2.0 =
+Added Connections menu to WPAS, separate Setting menu for ProDev plugins  and an Incoming Email extension for ProDev account holders, misc bug fixes and improvements
 = 4.1.2 =
 Fixed data corruption issue related to generation history log.
 Previous generation log will be deleted upon update to make it compatible with future relases.
 Added a clear history log button on generation page.
 = 4.1.1 =